-How President Trump has talked about 9/11, then and now
+How President Trump Has Talked About 9/11 Over the Years

-President Donald Trump and the first lady are marking the 16th anniversary of the Sept.
-11 attacks on Monday by observing a moment of silence and attending a Pentagon ceremony with Vice President Mike Pence.

-It’s his first 9/11 anniversary in office, and Trump’s honoring the day in keeping with his predecessors.
-In a statement last week, his language was appropriately presidential:
+On his first September 11th anniversary in office Trump honored the day in keeping with his predecessors.
+In a statement during his first 9/11 as president his language was appropriately presidential:

 [O]ur Nation recalls the nearly 3,000 innocent people murdered on September 11, 2001.
 As we reflect on our sorrow and our grief, we come together to pray for those who lost loved ones.
 As a Nation, we pray that the love of God and the comfort of knowing that those who perished are forever remembered brings them peace and gives them courage.